Can You Grow Taro (Arbi / Colocasia) in Zone 7a?

 📅 When to Plant in Zone 7a

-Based on Zone 7a's average last frost of early March and first frost of late November.
+Based on Zone 7a's average last frost of early March and first frost of late November — frost can arrive earlier or later in any given year, so check your local forecast before you transplant.

 🌱 Growing Taro (Arbi / Colocasia) in Zone 7a